KIPC 2016 : 30 June to 3 July

-Audiences at the Turner Centre have gown steadily in numbers with the 2012 event exceeding 1300.
-Music enthusiasts have been bowled over by the standard of competition performance and now travel from far and wide to attend.
-They have also responded positively to the additional events held during the week which include the opening recital, two masterclasses and the opening and closing receptions.
+Audiences at the Turner Centre have grown steadily in numbers, with the 2014 event exceeding 1200.
+Music enthusiasts have been bowled over by the standard of competition performance and travelled from far and wide to attend.